kumaraankit/Advance-Javascript/README.md

 9. Explain http in node js.
 10. What is event emitter.
 11. What are streams and pipes in node js.
-12. Explain call bac hell.
+12. Explain call back hell.
 13. Explain buffer class in node js.
 14. What is event looping concept.
 15. What are the benefits of node js.